Ian Foster (footballer): Coaching career

-Ireland

 Galway United

 Foster joined League of Ireland Premier Division club Galway United in May 2008 as assistant manager to Jeff Kenna.
 The duo were tasked with retention of the club's Premier Division status, which they duly achieved.
 Upon Kenna's departure to Saint Patrick's Athletic in January 2009, Foster was appointed manager of the club and led the club once again to Premier Division safety in the 2009 season.

-Dundalk FC
+Dundalk

-Following the successful stint at Galway United, Foster was appointed manager of newly promoted Dundalk FC in December 2009.
-In his first season in charge (2010), he not only led the Lilywhites to safety but also to their first Europa League campaign since the 2002/03 season.
-He remained in post for the 2011 season and again secured Premier Division status for the club whilst also guiding Dundalk to the All Ireland (Setanta) Cup Final.
+Following the successful stint at Galway United, Foster was appointed manager of newly promoted Dundalk in December 2009.
+In his first season in charge, he led the Lilywhites to safety and also to their first Europa League campaign since the 2002–03 season.
+He remained in post for the 2011 season and again secured Premier Division status for the club whilst also guiding Dundalk to the All Ireland (Setanta) Cup final.